 Introducing a cap on the amount of benefits working age people can receive

 From October 2010, those people who are still receiving the older style incapacity benefits are being reassessed and moved to ESA or other benefits more appropriate to their circumstances.
-This exercise will continue until 2014.
+This will continue until 2014.

 Improving the Work Capability Assessment